truewebber/swift-protoreflect/docs/SwiftProtoReflect_Testing_Strategy.md

 3. **Realistic Scenarios**: Tests will include real-world usage patterns and edge cases.
 4. **Performance Awareness**: Performance benchmarks will be included to ensure the library meets performance goals.
 5. **Integration Focus**: Tests will verify seamless integration with Apple's SwiftProtobuf library.
+6. **Protocol Buffer Specification Compliance**: All tests must verify that the library's behavior exactly matches the official Protocol Buffer specification and the behavior of the `protoc` compiler, including:
+   - Wire format implementation details
+   - Field type validation and conversion rules
+   - Message structure validation
+   - Serialization/deserialization behavior
+   - Error handling and reporting
+   - Edge cases and special cases as specified in the Protocol Buffer documentation

 ## Test Types